Compute

 2. Modify the policy content as prompted.
 For details about the parameters related to the policy, see Table 18.

-Table 18 Container information collection policy parameters
+Table 18 Container information module policy parameters

 Parameter